Gibsland, Louisiana

 Gibsland is a town in Bienville Parish in northern Louisiana, United States.
 As of the 2020 census, its population was 773.
-The town is best known for its connecting railroads, as the birthplace of the defunct historically black Coleman College, and for the nearby shootings in 1934 of the bandits Bonnie and Clyde.
+The town is best known for its connecting railroads, as the birthplace of the defunct historically black Coleman College, and for being the place where notorious criminals Bonnie Parker and Clyde Barrow were ambushed and killed by Texas Rangers on May 23, 1934.

 Gibsland native John McConathy was a champion basketball player at Northwestern State University in Natchitoches, Louisiana, who later was the superintendent for the Bossier Parish School Board, in which capacity he was the guiding force behind the establishment of the $57 million Bossier Parish Community College.

+History

 Coleman College

-In 1890, with ten students, Coleman Baptist Male and Female College opened its doors to educate the children of nearby freed slaves.
-The institution produced primarily teachers and preachers.